node-opcua/node-opcua.github.io/_posts/2015-07-05-weather-station.md

 categories: tutorial
 ---

-# Creating a OPC/UA server for a virtual weather station.
+# Creating an OPC/UA server for a virtual weather station.

 update on 26/06/2016 for node-opcua 0.0.55.
 update on 26/07/2019 for node-opcua 2.1.0.